What is Allopurinol?

 What should I discuss with my veterinarian before giving allopurinol to my pet?

 Tell your veterinarian if your pet has liver or kidney disease or if the pet is pregnant or lactating.
 Inform your veterinarian of any other medications, including vitamins and supplements your pet may be taking while receiving Allopurinol.

+The usual initial dose for dogs is 5 mg/lb given with food once a day.
+Water should be kept available for the pet to drink.
 Give this medication exactly as directed by your veterinarian.
 Allopurinol should be given with food to lessen stomach upset.
-Allopurinol should be given with lots of water.
-If you do not understand the directions ask the pharmacist or veterinarian to explain them to you.
+Allopurinol should be given with plenty of water.
+If you do not understand the directions ask your pharmacist or veterinarian to explain them to you.
 Store allopurinol at room temperature away from moisture and heat.
 Keep this medication away from children and pets.

 Give the missed dose as soon as you remember during the same day.
 However, if you don't remember until the next day, skip the dose you missed and give only the next regularly scheduled dose.
 Do not give a double dose of the medication.

 What happens if I overdose my pet on allopurinol?